matrix-profile-foundation/tsmp/README.md

 This package provides:

-  - Algorithms to build a Matrix Profile: STAMP, STOMP, SCRIMP (experimental), SIMPLE and MSTOMP.
+  - Algorithms to build a Matrix Profile: STAMP, STOMP, SCRIMP++, SIMPLE and MSTOMP.
   - Algorithms for MOTIF search for Unidimensional and Multidimensional Matrix Profiles.
   - Algorithm for Chains search for Unidimensional Matrix Profile.